Guangxi: Power

 Guangxi Power Grid invested 180 million yuan in 2007 in projects to bring power to areas that still lacked access to electricity.
 The areas affected include Nanning, Hechi, Bose and Guigang.
 Around 125,000 people have gained access to electricity.
 The money has been used to build or alter 738 10-kilovolt distribution units with a total length of wire reaching 1,831.8 kilometers.

 Due to a lack of investment in construction in the power grid net in rural areas, more than 400 villages in Guangxi Province were not included in the projects.
-Around 500,000 cannot participate in the policy known as "The Same Grid, the Same Price."
+Around 500,000 cannot participate in the policy known as "The Same Grid, the Same Price".
 Guangxi Power Grid will invest 4.6 billion yuan in improving the power grid during the 11th Five Year Plan.

 Guangxi Power Grid invested 2.5 billion yuan in building an electric power system in the first half of 2007.
 Of the total investment, 2.3 billion yuan has been put into the project of the main power grid.
 So far, four new transformer substations in Guangxi are in various stages of completion.
 Wenfu substation went into operation in the city of Hechi in January 2007, and since then it has become a major hub of the electrical power system of the surrounding three counties.
 When the Cangwu substation was completed, it doubled the local transformer capacity.
 In June 2007, the new substation in Chongzuo passed its operation tests.
 And in the same month, Qiulong commenced production too.
-This shall support the power supply system of Qiulong City, as well as the northern part of Guangxi province, and facilitate the nationwide project to transmit power from west to east.
+This shall support the power supply system of Qiulong City, as well as the northern part of the Guangxi region, and facilitate the nationwide project to transmit power from west to east.